F is for Frog Craft

 - Paint the plates: paint the underside of one plate green and paint the serving surface of the other plate red.
 Put the plates aside to dry.

 - Use the scissors to cut four frog legs from the green construction paper.
 Each leg should be about 5 inces long and 1 inch wide.
-If your child can handle the scissors, have her try cutting a wavy edge onto the bottom of each frog leg to look like a froggie foot.
+If your child can handle the scissors, have them try cutting a wavy edge onto the bottom of each frog leg to look like a froggie foot.

 - Make sure the plates are dry enough that they can be handled.